Providing Clear Guidance And Firm Representation

 People who work construction, in the shipyards, in manufacturing, and other manual and skilled labor jobs are at greater risk for injury and are not as able to perform manual labor jobs when they are physically impaired.
 Some of the more common impairments which may be considered a physical disability are:

-Other conditions can also qualify for SSD benefits such as cancer or illness, immune system disorders, mental health issues, digestive issues, vision loss, and lung and heart disorders.
 I understand how to present medical evidence about your physical impairment.
 I also know which documentation is needed by the Social Security Administration (SSA).
-Providing the documents and evidence along with meeting deadlines will improve your chances of obtaining the SSD or Social Security Disability Insurance benefits you need.
+Providing the documents and evidence along with meeting deadlines will improve your chances of obtaining the SSDI or Social Security Disability Insurance benefits you need.

-Get The Help You Need To Understand Your SSD Benefits
+Get The Help You Need To Understand Your SSDI Benefits

 I offer a free phone consultation so that we can assess your situation and eligibility.
 I will work with you to prove that your physical impairment is severe, prevents you from working, and qualifies you for benefits.
 I will help you every step of the way – from the initial application and through any appeals or hearings.
 Call 619-567-4462 or send an inquiry email to the firm.
 With offices in both San Diego and El Centro, my team and I serve clients throughout San Diego County and the surrounding communities.